MahirRafid/web-design/instructions.md

 ## Process One
  - Simply [Click Here](https://ask-seniors.herokuapp.com/) and you get the web page https://ask-seniors.herokuapp.com/
 ## Process Two
- - Use command git clone or simply dowload the .zip file from git repository and extract it
+ - Use command git clone or simply dowload the ZIP file from git repository and extract it
  - Open your command prompt/terminal ( [Hyper](https://hyper.is/) recomended )
  - Change directory to where server.js file is ie
  - ``` cd Downloads/G65-Ask-Seniors/Find ```